Notes on radiographic quality and view type

 Radiograph quality

-One of the commonest reasons for rejecting a referral is when, where requested, uploaded radiographs are either:
+One of the most common reasons for rejecting a referral is when, where requested, uploaded radiographs are either:

 - Of the wrong image or view type